Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 64: Feat: Update build config dependencies to support new requirements. at 2025-01-06 13:30:51
 * Commit 65: CI: Refactor code in database for faster execution. at 2025-01-07 13:17:27
 * Commit 66: Style: Update documentation for algorithm for better readability. at 2025-01-07 17:31:16
+* Commit 67: CI: Update documentation for module to enhance functionality. at 2025-01-08 12:31:56